- Culture: Culture refers to shared norms, values, symbols, traditions and artifacts among a group of people (Meek, 1988).

 Definition of Culture

-A culture is composed of people with shared norms, values, symbols, traditions and artifacts (Meek, 1988).
+According to sociology, a culture is composed of people with shared norms, values, symbols, traditions and artifacts (Meek, 1988).

 - Material cultural elements include artifacts such as art, cuisine, architectural works, language, and institutions.

 - Non-material aspects of a culture, on the other hand, include values, norms, faith and religion (Cumming, 2020).

 While material cultural elements usually have a physical presence, non-material elements are abstract and transferred to the next generations through oral history or socialization (Vecco, 2010).

 It is important to remember that cultures are not fixed and stable.
 Despite usually protecting their main characteristics, cultures are subjected to changes over time due to social, political, religious, and historical reasons.

 Due to power inequalities and colonialism, some cultures influenced others more strongly, a phenomenon which is defined as cultural imperialism, cultural erasure, and in extreme cases, cultural genocide (Cumming, 2020).

 Examples of Culture

 In many instances, cultures are associated with an ethnicity, folk group, nationality, or religious group.
 Below are some examples.